Charcoal Suite

 direction.
 I say, I really can take

-.
+care of myself.
 In an e-mail, you say

 you are rooting wild holly so we’ll have